reinterpretcat/vrp/README.md

 Alternatively, you can use [maturin](https://github.com/PyO3/maturin) tool to build solver locally.
 You need to enable `py_bindings` feature which is not enabled by default.

-You can find extra information in [python example section](https://reinterpretcat.github.io/vrp/examples/interop/python.html) of the docs.
-The [full source code](./examples/python-interop/example.py) of python example is available in the repo which contains useful model wrappers with help of `pydantic` lib.
+Additionally, to jupyter notebook mentioned above, you can find extra information in [python example section](https://reinterpretcat.github.io/vrp/examples/interop/python.html) of the docs.
+The [full source code](./examples/python-interop/example.py) of python example is available in the repo which contains useful model wrappers with help of `pydantic` lib (reused by tutorial as well).

 ## Install from Docker